 While use of email and the internet contributes to our carbon footprint, we are working to offset and/or reduce this aspect of our energy consumption by moving to more environmentally friendly services powered by renewable energy sources.

 Creative minds are fueled by local organic food, most of which is grown right on our property or nearby at a variety of farms on Orcas Island.
-We are members of the Bellingham Community Food Co-op and the Skagit Valley Food Co-op.
+We are members of the Bellingham Community Food Co-op, the Skagit Valley Food Co-op and the newly formed Orcas Food Co-op.

 For clients who wish to adopt more sustainable practices, we offer environmentally responsible printing and internet hosting.
 Through our printer partners we offer a selection of papers certified by the Forest Stewardship Council (FSC) and environmentally friendly soy inks.
 Through reliable and responsible green internet partners, we offer 100% solar powered web hosting.